KilianKegel/GNU-ld-for-MicrosoftCOFF-to-LinuxELF/README.md

 The program copies into a predefined string "1234" at centerposition the string "AB".
 "AB" and its length were accessed through arrays using indices.
 Doing so the Microsoft C compiler generates ```__ImageBase``` memory accesses.

-Stepping through the program in the windows debuggger makes more clear, what the program is expected to do on machine level -- and what's going wrong in Linux:
+Stepping through the program in the windows debuggger clarifies, what the program is expected to do on machine level -- and what's going wrong in Linux:
 ```
 00007FF6576C1000  mov         qword ptr [rsp+8],rbx